milvus-io/milvus-sdk-go/docs/drop_partition.md

 `err`: error in the process (if any).
 Possible errors are listed below:

-  - ErrClientNotReady, error stands for the client is not connected
+  - `ErrClientNotReady`, error stands for the client is not connected

-  - ErrCollectionNotExists, error stands for collection of the specified name does not exist
+  - `ErrCollectionNotExists`, error stands for collection of the specified name does not exist

-  - error fo API invocation failed
+  - error that API invocation failed.

 ## Example